alvintroy/ALZ-Bicep/README.md

 ![Bicep Logo](docs/wiki/media/bicep-logo.png)

-Welcome to the Azure Landing Zones Bicep repo.
+Welcome to the Azure Landing Zones Bicep repo..

 Detailed information about how to use, deploy and extend artifacts found in this repo can be found on our Wiki: